C3 picoCTF 2024 Solution

 This custom cipher challenge requires reversing a Python encryption script.
 For another custom cryptography challenge, see Custom encryption, which involves Diffie-Hellman and dynamic XOR operations.

-Translate convert.py into a decryptor: swap lookup1/lookup2 roles, replace (cur - prev) with (cur + prev), and keep prev synced with the decrypted index.
+Translate convert.py into a decryptor: swap lookup1/lookup2 roles, replace (cur - prev) with (cur + prev), and keep prev synced with the ciphertext index (cur, not idx).

 python